 I smiled and began to explain that those three letters are called trigraphs and they only make one sound.
 As he finished reading his book, my mind began to race with ways we could spend some time focusing on trigraphs.
-Here is what we came up with!!
+Here are some trigraph activities I found and came up with.

 To begin, we always started with a word sort.
 There are large rectangles with the trigraph written across it, and this became the pocket for all the words.
 The students simply have to glue three sides of the rectangle, leaving the top side unglued.
 Now they have a “pocket” to stick in there trigraph words.

 Next, the students cut out the strips of paper with the trigraphs and pictures on them, and place them in the correct pocket.

 Our second step was to grab our crayons or colored pencils and enjoy some color time.
 Inside each trigraph outlines are numerous pictures.
 My little 1st grader enjoyed hunting down the pictures that matched the trigraph on the page and getting to spend some time coloring them in.

 We begin this activity by pulling out our words from the word sort and reading them.
 I have my kiddo leave them out, so he can have support as he fills in squares designed to focus on his handwriting.

 This packet allows children to be detectives as they decode trigraph words and so much more.